 What are your early thoughts on the new Dark Mode in macOS Mojave?

-Is this awesome new look something you might be using on a daily basis, do you think?
-Will you be sticking with the lighter style, perhaps?
+Is this awesome darkened Mac interface something you might consider using on a daily basis?
+Are you sticking with the Light look?
+If so, why?

 Need help?
 Ask iDB!

 If you like this how-to, pass it along to your support folks and leave a comment below.